 To determine exactly when the clock started ticking on your case, an attorney will need to review your case in detail to help assess how the different regulations would apply to you.
 We recommend taking immediate action, as it can protect your legal rights and financial interests in the long run.

 Our team is here to help review your case and provide expertise on how to proceed.
-Along with my team here at Schwartz Investor Advocates, I have dedicated my career to helping individuals who have experienced significant losses and been taken advantage of by their financial advisor.
+Along with my team here at Schwartz Investor Advocates, I have dedicated my career to helping individuals who have experienced significant losses and been taken advantage of by their financial advisors.
 Since the laws and regulations that apply to financial advisors are complex, I always recommend consulting with an expert if you are unsure as to whether you are a victim of misconduct or fraud.
-If you would like to talk to me about losses you have incurred, or any other concerns you may have, please contact me at 1-855-463-9859 or email@example.com for a free consultation.
+If you would like to talk to me about losses you have incurred, or any other concerns you may have, please contact me at 1-855-463-9859 or [email protected] for a free consultation.
 You can also request a free case evaluation by sending us a message through our secure contact form.